gerartis/fav_skills/README.md

-Key Skills for more robust research!
+Key Skills for more robust business research

+Most relevant to strategy perspectives, keeping track of AI trends, etc.